How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 • the shipping to the customer,

-• customer service in the local language as well as
+• the customer service in the local language as well as

-To do this, FBA sellers send their goods to an Amazon logistics center, from where the shipping provider initiates all further steps.
-This also includes the demand-based distribution of inventory to other logistics centers.
+To do this, FBA sellers send their goods to an Amazon logistics center, from where the shipping merchant initiates all further steps.
+This also includes, for example, the demand-oriented distribution of the inventory to the other logistics centers.

-For many Amazon sellers, FBA offers clear advantages: Even as a small business with perhaps only a handful of employees or little experience in e-commerce, you can build a large product range and gain access to millions of customers solely through Amazon FBA in Germany.
-This is because using the service also automatically enrolls you in the Prime program, which is particularly popular with customers due to the fast shipping.
+For many Amazon sellers, FBA has clear advantages: They can build a large product range even as a small company that may only have a handful of employees or little experience in e-commerce, and gain access to millions of customers solely through Amazon FBA in Germany.
+Because using the service is also automatically linked to participation in the Prime program, which is particularly popular with customers due to the fast shipping.

-Many users primarily order Prime products and filter out other offers in the search results.
-While there is also the option to sell on Amazon without FBA but with Prime status, sellers must first prove that they can meet the high standards with their own logistics.
-For many smaller sellers, this would be impossible.
+Many users even primarily order Prime products and filter out other offers in the search results.
+While there is also the option to sell on Amazon without FBA but with Prime status, merchants must first prove that they can meet the high standards with their in-house logistics.
+For many smaller merchants, this would be impossible.

 Becoming an FBA seller on Amazon is relatively easy compared to building an online shop.
-However, sellers are also subjected to the stringent demands of the American corporation.
+However, merchants also expose themselves to the tough demands of the American corporation.
 The gold rush mentality that prevailed among marketplace sellers a few years ago is long gone.
 Nowadays, it requires a lot of work and some expertise to make money with Amazon FBA.

-This is largely due to the high competitive pressure present in the marketplace, especially since the corporation itself also competes as a seller.
-Many products are now offered by multiple sellers, leading to competition not only between different products but also for the same product.
-The so-called Buy Box is particularly fiercely contested.
+This is largely due to the high competitive pressure that exists in the marketplace, especially since the corporation itself also participates as a seller.
+Many products are now offered by multiple merchants, so there is competition not only between different products but also for the same product.
+In particular, the so-called Buy Box is highly competitive.

 On Amazon, there are two types of products: Private Label and branded goods.
-While Private Label products are offered by only one seller, branded goods typically consist of well-known brands whose products are resold by multiple resellers.
-However, not every seller gets their own listing; instead, all sellers are grouped under the same product listing.
+While Private Label is offered by only one seller, branded goods usually consist of well-known brands whose products are resold by multiple resellers.
+However, not every seller gets their own offer page; instead, all providers are collected on the same product listing.
 Only those who are in the Buy Box at the time of a sale receive the order.

-This transport bag for small pets is sold by two different sellers.
-However, only one can be in the Buy Box – currently, this is the seller “Mariot.”
-The second seller, named “Highfunny,” is mentioned further down and quite inconspicuously.
-Since 90% of users shop through the Buy Box, this seller usually misses out unless they win the Buy Box.
+This transport bag for smaller pets is sold by two different sellers.
+However, only one can be in the Buy Box – currently, this is the seller “Mariot”.
+The second provider named “Highfunny” is only mentioned further down and quite inconspicuously.
+Since 90% of users shop through the Buy Box, this seller usually has the disadvantage unless he wins the Buy Box.
 As is also evident, while Mariot sells the product, it is shipped by Amazon.
-Therefore, FBA is being utilized for this product by the current seller.
+So FBA is being used for this product by the current seller.

-One might speculate that Mariot is in the Buy Box primarily because they use Fulfillment by Amazon, as such sellers are favored over their counterparts who only use Fulfillment by Merchant (FBM).
-However, an important factor in the battle for the Buy Box is overall seller performance, which includes shipping speed and the quality of customer service.
+One could speculate that Mariot is in the Buy Box primarily because he uses Fulfillment by Amazon, as such sellers are favored over their colleagues who only use Fulfillment by Merchant (FBM).
+However, an important factor in the battle for the Buy Box is the overall seller performance, which also includes shipping speed and the quality of customer service.

-Amazon naturally gives FBA sellers top marks in these areas, as the e-commerce expert itself handles these tasks.
-Delivering the same level of service as an FBM seller is nearly impossible or at least very difficult to achieve.
+Amazon naturally awards FBA sellers the highest rating in these areas, as the e-commerce expert itself takes on these tasks.
+Delivering the same performance as an FBM seller is nearly impossible or at least very difficult to achieve.
 Therefore, as a seller of branded goods, it is almost essential to work with Amazon FBA.

 Advantages of FBA